 And Your Reward Is Clothes: Taken VERY Literally.
 Some of the things you can find in item orbs and buy in shops, are new costumes for Lightning.
 Justified, in the fact that they act as this game's take on Paradigm shifts and receiving them give you new weapons, shields, and commands for Lightning to use.

-Anti-Frustration Features: Leaving Lightning idle for long enough will automatically pause the game, preventing the player from inadvertantly wasting time.
+Leaving Lightning idle for long enough will automatically pause the game, preventing the player from inadvertently wasting time.

 Hope went missing 169 years prior to Lightning's awakening, during which time his body was hijacked by Bhunivelze.
 13x13 = 169.